 You know how important it is to savor an appropriately sized, balanced meal as opposed to speed eating, say, an enormous plate of nachos.
 While it’s up to you to make healthy choices when it comes to what you put on your plate or in your dog’s bowl, these products can help you keep portions in check and encourage your dog to eat more slowly.

-For You: Dishes that guide how much you serve, like the Livliga Vivente portion-control plates, $60.
+For You: Portion control plates, like this affordable Health Beat Store plate, guide how much you put on your plate.
 The designs on these plates are stylish and modern, but they serve more of a purpose than just being pretty — they also function as portion indicators, so you can dish out a dinner with just the right amounts of protein, veggies, sauce and more.

-For Your Dog: A feeder that forces Fido to slow down as he eats, like the Company of Animals Buster dog maze, $22.95.
-Unlike a traditional bowl, a feeder like this gets your dog to work for his food, using both his mind (he has to solve the puzzle to get the food out) and his body to access his meal.
+For Your Dog: Slow feeders help dogs enjoy their food.
+Unlike a traditional bowl, a slow feeder like this gets your dog to work for his food, using both his mind (he has to solve the puzzle to get the food out) and his body to access his meal.
 Of course, this will not portion the food for him — that’s still on you — but it might keep him from wolfing it down like a professional eater.
 Keep an eye on the feeder, though, to make sure your dog isn’t chewing so hard that he’s damaging the plastic or possibly his teeth.

 New Activities to Challenge You